genesiscommunitysuccess/docs/docs/00_gpalx/02_user-interface/01_pages.md

 ![](/img/nested-2.PNG)

 :::important
-The following syntax, where we have more than one top level element, would not be valid.
+The following syntax, where we have more than one top-level element, would not be valid.
 This would result in a build error.
 :::

 ```kotlin